 I was having a creative block in the kitchen recently.
-Usually recipes just pop into my head or I whip up something random up to satisfy a craving.
-It just wasn't happening, and trying to be creative just isn't something that works!
 I took a break, I stopped trying, and this Blackberry Lavender Brownie Pie happened.
 And it's magic.

 There's a lot going on with this beauty, so let's unpack it, shall we?
 This Blackberry Lavender Brownie Pie has a blackberry swirl brownie crust, topped with a lavender dark chocolate icebox pie filling, then with honey blackberry meringue.
 The flavors are so complementary and the textures so divine!